 \section{The Proposed Scheme}

-In this section, we explain the details of the proposed scheme.
-Consider a federated learning system with one server and $N$ users, $U_1, U_2, \dots, U_{N}$.
-The scheme is designed to handle a maximum number $T$ of colluding users, a maximum number $D$ of dropout users, and a maximum number $A$ of Byzantine users, as defined in Section~\ref{sec:prob}.
+In this section, we explain \texttt{ByzSecAgg} in detail.
+Consider a federated learning system with one server and $N$ users.
+The scheme is designed to handle a maximum number of $T$ colluding users, a maximum number of $D$ dropout users, and a maximum number of $A$ Byzantine users, as defined in Section~\ref{sec:prob}.
 The adversaries are assumed to be probabilistic polynomial time (PPT) algorithms with respect to the security parameter $\kappa$.
-The set of colluding users, dropouts and adversaries are not known beforehand.
+The sets of colluding users, dropouts, and adversaries are not known beforehand.